Using the SSIS transformation script component in an

 The algorithm documentation:

+This example shows how to ETL (Extract Translate and Load) customer records from a source (staging) table to a destination table.
+It uses a standard update or insert algorithm.
 My code is a very loose adaptation of the unrelated code samples found in these Microsoft web pages.
 You might be able to get a little extra understanding from looking at them.

 Creating a Destination with the Script Component